Marketing and Communications Manager

 Great Lakes Theater

-Great Lakes Theater’s twenty-third annual production of A Christmas Carol is sponsored by The John P. Murphy Foundation.
-The company’s 2011-12 season is presented with support from The Cleveland Foundation and the Ohio Arts Council.
-GLT is also generously funded by the citizens of Cuyahoga County through Cuyahoga Arts and Culture.
+Great Lakes Theater’s twenty-fourth annual production of A Christmas Carol is sponsored by The John P. Murphy Foundation.
+The company’s 2012-13 season is generously funded by the citizens of Cuyahoga County through Cuyahoga Arts and Culture.
+GLT also receives support from The Cleveland Foundation and the Ohio Arts Council.
 A Christmas Carol’s media sponsors are The Plain Dealer and WMJI-Majic 105.7 FM.
 GLT’s season media sponsors are The FORM Group, Scene, WCLV 104.9 FM, WCPN 90.3 FM and WKSU 89.7 FM.

 Freedman's adaptation of A Christmas Carol is presented as a story within a story.
 The fictitious Cleaveland family gathers in its Victorian-era parlor on Christmas Eve to read Mr. Dickens' book.
 As Mrs. Cleaveland reads the story to her family, her youngest child, Master William, re-imagines familiar faces as characters in the story: the Cleaveland’s crotchety manservant becomes Scrooge; Father becomes Bob Cratchit; Mother becomes Belle, and the Cleaveland children become the Cratchits, with Master William becoming the beloved Tiny Tim.
 In all, more than 60 Dickens characters are brought to life on stage.

 Great Lakes Theater’s production incorporates theatrical special effects to retain a strong sense of the supernatural, emphasizing the novel's origins in folk tales and myth.
 Designers for the GLT production blend exceptional stagecraft with dramatic effects that evoke the magical and mysterious aspects of a classic ghost story.